Condition

 What Is Rheumatoid Arthritis?

 To better understand what RA is and how it develops, let’s start by looking at how healthy joints work.
+Synovial joints, such as those in the knees, hips, and shoulders, have key features:

-Besides pain, stiffness, and reduced range of motion, if left untreated, RA can also lead to permanent joint damage and serious disability.
 However, thanks to advanced treatment options, it is now possible to modify the disease, prevent the progression of joint damage, and avoid the most serious complications of RA, including deformities and joint destruction.

 Understanding The Symptoms Of Rheumatoid Arthritis